janwaelti98/Hot-Kitchen/README.md

 # webeC HotKitchen Project
-This is a web engineering project that has been created by Daniel Nüsssli, Alison Fersch and Jan Wälti as part of the webeC module.
+This is a web engineering project that has been created by Alison Fersch, Daniel Nüssli and Jan Wälti as part of the webeC module.

-* **Daniel Nüssli** - daniel.nuessli@students.fhnw.ch

 * **Alison Fersch** - alison.fersch@students.fhnw.ch

+* * **Daniel Nüssli** - daniel.nuessli@students.fhnw.ch

 * **Jan Wälti** - jan.waelti@students.fhnw.ch